 Selling is not a dirty word.
 It’s a necessity.
 You can’t succeed without it.

 I frequently tell people, “If you can’t sell your stories, you don’t get to write them.”
 And, you miss out on the marvelous travel benefits and perks that come with having assignments.
+A travel writing marketing coach can teach you a process for selling that is doable, repeatable and can help you achieve the success you desire.

 Over the past two years I’ve coached several dozen novice travel writers.
 Apart from a couple of ‘natural marketers’, the others have all hit the sales and marketing hurdle hard.
 If you lack sales and marketing skills, you’re definitely not alone.